Today is the day you become a live stream pro!

 - A third-party encoder (more on those later)

-Live streams on YouTube cover every possible topic.
+Live streams on YouTube live cover every possible topic.
 Usually, they’re an extension of the channel’s content.

-You can find 24/7 news live streams, like this one from Sky News:
+You can find 24/7 news live events, like this one from Sky News:

 There are shopping channels, like this one from QVC, who have expanded their TV-focused offering into the online world:

-And, there are the individual creators, like Your Book Of Memories, who use it share personal messages with their subscribers.
+And, there are the individual creators and streamers, like Your Book Of Memories, who use it share personal messages with their subscribers.

 We firmly believe that YouTube is a marketing channel first.
 So, live streams here offer a great opportunity to promote products and services that you sell on your own site or platform.